-“Defund the Police!”
 “Abolish ICE!”
 “Censure the police!”
 “Accept no limitations!”
 Such are the cries of a particular segment of American politics today.
-The other side says, “Support the police” and “Be Law-abiding citizens,” emphasizing the honoring of law enforcement, and the civilizing force of law and order over chaos and violence.
+The other side says, “Support the police,” “be Law-abiding citizens” emphasizing the honoring of law-enforcement, and the civilizing force of law and order over chaos and violence.
 How should a Two-Kingdom engagement of these issues proceed?
 Who is right?
 Who is wrong?
 Is it all just your perspective versus mine, your experience versus mine?

 Here the Bible can give us some direction as to how to engage these kinds of divisive issues.
 In Romans 13:1-2, St. Paul instructs God’s people saying,

 Let everyone be subject to the governing authorities, for there is no authority except that which God has established.
 The authorities that exist have been established by God.
 Consequently, whoever rebels against the authority is rebelling against what God has instituted, and those who do so will bring judgment on themselves.

 There is a priority, then, to one’s engagement with the “authorities.”
 Much like the 4th Commandment calls us to honor our fathers and mothers, prioritizing a “be subject first” attitude that honors what God has set in place for our good exists in our relationship to those with authority over us in society even today.
 The word “rebel” in the text doesn’t just imply mere disagreement or protest, but a total disregard for those in authority; it ultimately exposes our rebelliousness against God’s authority over our lives as well.